James Johnson, MD MPH

 He then went on to complete his internship and residency at Yale School of Medicine.
 During his time there he worked with the Yale football team and the local minor league hockey team.

 After completing his fellowship in sports medicine, Dr. Johnson joined Panorama Orthopedic and Spine Center in 2000.
 Here he treats, complex shoulder injuries, including rotator cuff injuries, shoulder instabilities and arthroscopic total shoulder replacements and reverse shoulder procedures.
-He also specializes in knee injuries – ACL repair and reconstruction, multi-ligament injuries, cartilidge restoration and patellar instability.
+Additionally he has experience in distal biceps tendon repairs.
+He also specializes in knee injuries – ACL repair and reconstruction, multi-ligament injuries, cartilage restoration and patellar instability.

 Today, he is also a staff physician for the U.S. Ski Team.
 He began working with the US Men’s Alpine team in 1999 and five years ago he began working with the US Women’s Team, as well.
 Dr. Johnson travels with the teams to World Cup ski races where he is the on-course physician treating any ski injuries.
 He also travels annually to New Zealand to cover their medical needs at their training camp.